scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and then had five guys for dinner.

+### Day 345

+Soylent for lunch today, then had a sip of soylent before going off for a walk to the bookstore to look for the second book in a trilogy I'm reading.
+No dice, but since I was out I went ahead and grabbed some chinese food on the way back home and had that for dinner.
+And tomorrow I have plans with people for dinner, so I've been really bad about not eating out this week, yeesh.
+I'll have to make it up to myself over the weekend by going on an all soylent diet for the weekend.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/